-The auditor shall obtain audit evidence, that is more relevant or reliable or more in quantity, for the assertion related to the identified risk of fraud than that for other assertions in which no risk of fraud is identified.
+The auditor shall obtain audit evidence more relevant, reliable and/or quantity of audit evidence for an assertion with identified risk of fraud than for the assertion in which no risk of fraud has been identified.

 6. Incorporation of an element of unpredictability